 The Legacy Museum Collections are rich and varied and, in actuality, three collections in one.
 The first collection is African Objects.
 The second collection is Antiques and Miscellaneous Items, and the third collection is Art Works.
 The African collection contains approximately 900 items.
 There are masks, regalia and personal adornment, objects created by artisans for their clients, objects that house spiritual beings used for divination, and objects that are used for rites of passage.
 There are, also, objects made for personal pleasure and everyday use.
 These include items used for house hold activities such as bowls, utensils, rugs, headrests, chairs, hoes, hatchets and knives.
-Musical instruments figure prominently in the African Collection including the balafon or marimba (xylophone) in this exhibition.
+Musical instruments figure prominently in the African Collection including the balafon or marimba.
+Masks are also significant.
 Examples are the Gelede Mask/headdress from The Yoruba of Nigeria, created to honor women.
 Another example from the African Collection is the Ifa Divination Tray.
 Also from the Yoruba, in its ritual function, the Ifa Divination Tray is marked by the head of Eshu.
 Eshu, the Yoruba trickster deity, is thought to deliver messages to and from the spirit world.

 Other very fine examples include a Divination Bag, a Bamileke chair, an iron Asen altar from the Fon people, and an assertively rendered Central Post from a Lineage Meeting House.
 This Ritual Post with Two Male Figures, one atop the other, is an exceptionally powerful sculptural pair.
 Staff with Figure with Raised Arms was created by the Dogon of Mali and Burkina Fas and like the Asen altar, this staff has ritual purpose and meaning.